rain1017/global-events/README.md

 emitter.on('event', function(arg1, arg2 ...){});

-//WARN: In fact the event subscription can't take effect immediately, delay some time before emit if you wish to see listener really get called emitter.emit('event', arg1, arg2 ...); //args should be JSON serializeble
+// WARN: In fact the event subscription can't take effect immediately
+//       delay some time before emit if you wish to see listener really get called emitter.emit('event', arg1, arg2 ...); //args should be JSON serializeble

-//close redis connection (optional) emitter.end();
+// close redis connection (optional) emitter.end();

 ```